The myth of the monochrome Tudors

 To colour-blind casting.

 This isn’t the place for me to have no opinion.
 I have an opinion.
 I think the best actor should be cast for the role.
 In my humble opinion (I can hear my father laugh at that), Jodie Turner-Smith played Anne Boleyn every bit as well as has Claire Foy, Helena Bonham Carter, and Genevieve Bujold.
+And Maisie Richardson-Sellers was gripping as Bess Oughtred in series 2 of Wolf Hall.
+Does it strike the eye a little at first glance?
+Sure.
+Can we get over it quickly, for brilliant acting?
+I think so.

 I do have sympathy for the argument that the aesthetic can be jarring.
 But is that because it is inauthentic? or is it because we have become accustomed – artificially – to a monochromatic depiction of history?